-Dr. Ami Shah is an associate professor of medicine at the Johns Hopkins University School of Medicine.
+Dr. Ami Shah is an Associate Professor of Medicine and Director of the Division of Rheumatology at the Johns Hopkins University School of Medicine.
+Dr. Shah also serves as the Co-Director of the Johns Hopkins Scleroderma Center.
 Her areas of clinical expertise include rheumatology, particularly scleroderma and Raynaud's phenomenon.

 She is a graduate of the Massachusetts Institute of Technology and Johns Hopkins University School of Medicine.
 She completed her internal medicine residency training at Stanford University Hospital & Clinics and rheumatology post-doctoral fellowship at Johns Hopkins.
 During her fellowship training, she earned her Master of Health Science in Clinical Investigation at the Johns Hopkins Bloomberg School of Public Health.